htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   SSL must present a valid SSL credential.
   :jira:`236`

-- The *condor_watch_q* command now refuses to watch the queue if doing so would require using more kernel resources ("inotify watches") than allowed.
-This limit can be increased by your system administrator, and we expect to remove this limitation in a future version of the tool.
-  :jira:`676`

-- The stdin passed to *condor_job_router* hooks of type ``_TRANSLATE_JOB`` will now be passed information on the route in a format that is the same as what was passed in the 8.8 series.
-It will always be a classad, and include the route ``Name`` as an attribute.
-  :jira:`646`

 - The location of database files for the *condor_schedd* and the *condor_negotiator* can now be configured directly by using the configuration variables ``JOB_QUEUE_LOG`` and ``ACCOUNTANT_DATABASE_FILE`` respectively.
 Formerly you could control the directory